 Who We Are

-The Commonwealth Times is a student-led and student-produced media organization that has been serving the Virginia Commonwealth University campuses at Monroe Park and the Medical College of Virginia since 1969.
+The Commonwealth Times is a student-led and student-produced media organization that has been serving the Virginia Commonwealth University campuses at Monroe Park and MCV since 1969.
 The newspaper is printed once a week during the fall and spring semesters, and content is also published online at commonwealthtimes.org and updated regularly as news occurs.
-The CT employs a staff of more than 50 VCU students each year, and provides hands-on training in journalism, multimedia production, photography, marketing, human resources and more.
+The CT is comprised of more than 50 VCU students, including staff members and contributors, and provides hands-on training in journalism, multimedia production, photography, marketing and human resources, among other areas.

-The Commonwealth Times is entirely student-run and operates under the guidance of the Student Media Director and the governance of the VCU Student Media Board.
+The Commonwealth Times is entirely student-run and operates under the guidance of the VCU Student Media Center director and the governance of the VCU Student Media Board.

 First and foremost, our mission is to provide coverage of news and other events affecting the VCU community.

-We are a dedicated, responsible and independent student media organization that connects, explores and enriches the lives of the university’s many constituencies.
+We are a dedicated, responsible and independent student media organization that connects, explores and enriches the lives of the university’s affiliates and other community members.

 We operate on a model of individual responsibility and professional standards instead of censorship and administrative control.
 We promote the values of integrity, tenacity, creativity and honesty in the pursuit of excellence.

-Please contact the The CT’s Executive Editor Zach Joachim at firstname.lastname@example.org with concerns about this policy or to report corrections.
+Please contact The CT’s Executive Editor Katharine DeRosa at [email protected] to report inaccuracies.

 When submitting opinion content to The Commonwealth Times, columnists and cartoonists are expected to take accountability for their expressed opinions.
 Requests to remove an author or illustrator’s name from an archived work will be handled solely at the discretion of the current student editorial staff, but the standard policy is to preserve the work as it was originally published.